ccjmne/blog/content/posts/going-horizontal.md

 description = 'Putting chunks of text side by side'
 +++

    Professionally, I put code together.
-Intimately, I am compelled to make it
-neat: one of the ways I achieve this is by wielding non-printable characters like monochrome photography uses light, with *purpose* and finesse.
+Intimately, I am compelled to make it neat: I get closer to that goal by wielding non-printable characters like monochrome photography uses light, with *purpose* and finesse.

-The current status quo regarding whitespace limits our stylistic expression:
+   In my line of work, the current status quo regarding whitespace limits our stylistic expression:

 - vertically to the linefeed[^esoteric-vertical-whitespace] (coalescing into blank lines), to pack together logical blocks of data or instructions, and